healeycodes/tools/README.md

 # 🛠️ tools

-This is a learning project and a chance to take ownership over the common terminal tools I rely on every day.
+A bag of toys.
+A project to take ownership over the terminal tools I use every day.

-These programs are toys, and I hope to add to this monorepo over time.

 ## Projects

 ### grup (grep)

 A replacement for (my usage of) `grep`.
+Faster than `grep`.

 Options:

 - `-n` show line numbers
 - `-re` treat query as a regular expression
+- `-w` (debug) set number of search workers

 Quirks: